fsprojects/FSharp.Compiler.CodeDom/README.md

 - [@tpetricek](https://github.com/tpetricek)

 The default maintainer account for projects under "fsprojects" is [@fsprojectsgit](https://github.com/fsprojectsgit) - F# Community Project Incubation Space (repo management)

+To generate the documentation, build the library from the command line with `build Release`.
+The tutorial html page will be under docs\output.